Martins Licis: Career

 In March 2022, at the 2022 Arnold Strongman Classic, Licis performed consistently well in all five events, with first, second, or third finishes in all but one event.
 His win in the last event Stone-to-Shoulder for Reps secured him the title of the Arnold Strongman Classic for the first time, after finishing runner-up and third place in 2019 and 2020.

 In May 2022, Licis returned to World's Strongest Man for the first time since winning the 2019 contest.
 He finished 2nd, behind the winner Tom Stoltman and beating Oleksii Novikov on a tie breaker.

 In November 2022, Licis competed at the 2022 Rogue Invitational looking to defend the title he won the year before.
 He picked up a bicep injury midway through the competition and finished 4th.

-In March 2024, Licis competed at the 2024 Arnold Strongman Classic, but finished in a disappointing 8th place.
+In March 2024, Licis competed at the 2024 Arnold Strongman Classic, but finished in 8th place.
 In April 2024, Licis withdrew from the 2024 World's Strongest Man competition due to sciatica in his right leg, and stated that he would take eight months off from strongman competitions to recover.

+In March 2026, Licis competed at the 2026 Arnold Strongman Classic, after a two year hiatus from the sport.
+He was the oldest at 35 years old out of all 9 competitors competing in the male Strongman division.
+He finished in 3rd place, taking his place on the podium alongside 1st place winner Mitchell Hooper and 2nd place winner Austin Andrade, with no injuries.

+In April 2026, Licis competed at World's Strongest Man 2026 in Myrtle Beach.
+He passed the qualifiers and ended the finals in 6th place.
+This was his first WSM competition after his two year hiatus.
+Notably, he represented Latvia instead of America this time, saying he wanted to "give my home country some love", after previously winning WSM in 2019 as an American.

 Strength Unknown

-In 2022, Licis and his friend Romark Weiss initiated the 'Strength Unknown' YouTube series where they explore hidden strength cultures around the world.
+In 2022, Licis and his friend/editor/handler Romark Weiss initiated the 'Strength Unknown' YouTube series where they explore hidden strength cultures around the world.
 The franchise has released 37 episodes covering Canada, Latvia, Lithuania, Norway, Basque county in Spain, Georgia, China including Tibet, Mongolia, Japan, Polynesian islands, Pakistan, Greece and Burkina Faso.

+During a 2025 episode in Norway, Licis pulled the 16-ton Myklebust ship—a full-scale replica of the largest Viking ship ever discovered—single-handedly from the Sagastad Viking Center in Nordfjordeid.